 To make it concrete: a successful CRISP print session looks like this.

 Load the file into Lychee with your calibrated profile already set.
-Check the supports, confirm the orientation, slice, and send to the printer via USB or WiFi.
+Check the supports, confirm the orientation, slice, and send to the printer via USB or wifi.
 Start the print.
 While the print runs, prepare the post-processing station: gloves, mask, containers, paper towels.

 Clean up the workspace: wipe the build plate, filter any resin back into the bottle if you poured too much, put lids on containers, cure any leftover small bits of resin in a clear bag outside in the sun so they can go into normal rubbish.